How Google May Annotate Images to Improve Search Results

 The focus of this patent is upon improving upon information that can be found in knowledge bases:

-The data stored in a knowledge base may be enriched or expanded by harvesting information from wide variety of sources.
+The data stored in a knowledge base may be enriched or expanded by harvesting information from a wide variety of sources.
 For example, entities and facts may be obtained by crawling text included in Internet web pages.
-As another example, entities and facts may be collected using machine learning algorithms.
+As another example, entities and facts may be collected using machine learning algorithms, while it may annotate images.

 All gathered information may be stored in a knowledge base to enrich the information that is available for processing search queries.